dfinity/motoko/doc/md/motoko-packages/cryptography.md

 ## Mops packages for cryptography

-[Mops](https://mops.one/) is an on-chain package manager for Motoko.
+[Mops](https://mops.one/) is an onchain package manager for Motoko.
 Here are some Mops packages for cryptography functions:

 - [`ic-certification`](https://mops.one/ic-certification): Canister signatures and certifications.